 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-*Professor Bockman's office is in the Global Affairs Program, Mason Hall D215H.
-Professor Bockman will be on leave 2017-2018 as a visitor at the Institute for Advanced Study in Princeton, NJ.*
+*Professor Bockman is located in the Global Affairs Program and will be on leave 2017-2018 as a visitor at the Institute for Advanced Study in Princeton, NJ.*

 Professor Bockman works in economic sociology, urban sociology, sociology of globalization, and East European Studies.
 Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published by Stanford University Press.
 In her research, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalism and the non-aligned movement.

-She is currently writing a book on public housing in Washington, DC, tentatively titled Just One Block: Race, Radical Politics, and Revanchism in Washington, DC.
+Bockman is currently working on two projects.
+She is writing a book on public housing in Washington, DC, tentatively titled Just One Block: Race, Radical Politics, and Revanchism in Washington, DC.
 This project explores globalization, neoliberalism, and gentrification in southeast DC.
 She reports on this project on her blog Sociology in My Neighborhood: DC Ward 6 and is a founding member of the Cities and Globalization Working Group.

 To fund research and writing, Bockman has received fellowships and grants from various institutions, including the American Council of Learned Societies (ACLS), Harvard University’s Davis Center for Russian and Eurasian Studies, the International Research and Exchanges Board (IREX), the Library of Congress’ John W. Kluge Center, Mason’s Center for Global Studies, National Endowment for the Humanities (NEH), and Woodrow Wilson International Center for Scholars.